galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 > >
 > >    ![ Adapter Content](../../images/metatranscriptomics/fastqc_adapter_content_plot.png)
 > >
 > > 10.
-After checking what is wrong, we should think about the errors reported by FastQC: they may come from the type of sequencing or what we sequenced (check the ["Quality control" training]({{site.baseurl}}{% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %}): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for more details).
-Here, some like the duplication rate or the base content biais are due to the RNA sequencing.
-But the bad quality of the reverse reads or the left adapters could be improved to get better sequences for the downstream analyses.
+After checking what is wrong, we should think about the errors reported by FastQC: they may come from the type of sequencing or what we sequenced (check the ["Quality control" training]({{site.baseurl}}{% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %}): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for more details): some like the duplication rate or the base content biais are due to the RNA sequencing.
+But we can still get slightly better sequences for the downstream analyses.
 > {: .solution}
 {: .question}

-We should trim sequenced read to get rid of bases that were sequenced with high uncertainty (= low quality bases) at the read ends but also remove the reads of overall bad quality, using [**Cutadapt**](https://cutadapt.readthedocs.io/en/stable/) {% cite martin2011cutadapt %}
+We should trim sequenced read to get rid of bases that were sequenced with higher uncertainty (= low quality bases) at the read ends but also remove the reads of overall bad quality, using [**Cutadapt**](https://cutadapt.readthedocs.io/en/stable/) {% cite martin2011cutadapt %}

 **Cutadapt** helps also finding and removing adapter sequences, primers, poly-A tails or other unwanted sequences from the input FASTQ files.
 It trims the input reads by finding the adapter or primer sequences in an error-tolerant way.
 It also has additional features of modifying and filtering reads.